1. Why migrate to a Brazilian manufacturer: the problem is not technical, it is operational

 3. FBCN equivalence table versus main imported brands

-**Imbil ITAP / Imbil INI** — Brazilian manufacturer with ASME B73.1 dimensionally compatible series.
-FBCN is a direct alternative for the ITAP line in cataloged sizes, with the differentiator of active CRCC Petrobras Family 6 qualification and ANSI/HI 14.6 test bench for performance verification.
-Imbil → FBCN migration is the simplest in the Brazilian market because the footprint is virtually identical.
+**Imbil ITAP / Imbil INI**: Brazilian manufacturer with ASME B73.1 dimensionally compatible series.
+FBCN is a direct alternative for the ITAP line in cataloged sizes.
+Imbil → FBCN migration is the simplest in the Brazilian market because the footprint is virtually identical: same footprint, same foundation, no civil work, spare parts in domestic stock, engineering in Portuguese direct from the factory.

-**Sulzer CPP / Sulzer CPC / Sulzer SNS** — normalized series with strong presence in refineries and petrochemicals.
+**Sulzer CPP / Sulzer CPC / Sulzer SNS**: normalized series with strong presence in refineries and petrochemicals.
 FBCN covers the same application range for non-critical fluids (water, condensate, light process).
-For API 610 severe service (refining feed pumps with head > 200 m), the discussion is case-by-case with FB engineering — not every Sulzer application automatically migrates to FBCN.
+For API 610 severe service (refining feed pumps with head > 200 m), the discussion is case-by-case with FB engineering; not every Sulzer application automatically migrates to FBCN.

-**Ebara EVMS / Ebara GS** — manufacturer with a strong market in sanitation, irrigation and commercial buildings.
+**Ebara EVMS / Ebara GS**: manufacturer with a strong market in sanitation, irrigation and commercial buildings.
 FBCN is a direct alternative for the GS line (normalized horizontal centrifugal) and covers the same flow range.
-For EVMS (vertical multi-stage), FB equivalence is different — it is not FBCN, it is case-by-case in application engineering.
+For EVMS (vertical multi-stage), FB equivalence is different: it is not FBCN, it is case-by-case in application engineering.

-4. Technical migration process checklist — from survey to commissioning
+4. Technical migration process checklist: from survey to commissioning

 The complete migration process of an imported centrifugal pump to FBCN follows five steps, all involving FB Bombas application engineering together with the client's maintenance team.

-**Step 1 — Technical survey (1-2 weeks).** The client provides: original data sheet of current equipment (brand, series, size, materials, year of manufacture), Q×H curve from the current manufacturer's catalog, actual operating point measured in the field (flow by flowmeter or motor amperage + calculation, discharge pressure, suction pressure, fluid temperature), pumped fluid composition, system available NPSH.
+**Step 1: Technical survey (1-2 weeks).** The client provides: original data sheet of current equipment (brand, series, size, materials, year of manufacture), Q×H curve from the current manufacturer's catalog, actual operating point measured in the field (flow by flowmeter or motor amperage + calculation, discharge pressure, suction pressure, fluid temperature), pumped fluid composition, system available NPSH.
 FB engineering uses this information to select the equivalent FBCN model.

-**Step 4 — Field replacement (8 hours in scheduled shutdown).** In a planned maintenance shutdown, the plant team removes the old pump, installs FBCN in the same footprint, redoes the laser alignment of the motor-pump set (tolerance 0.05 mm for elastic coupling, 0.02 mm for rigid coupling), retightens the base bolts with controlled torque and reconnects the suction and discharge piping.
+**Step 4: Field replacement (8 hours in scheduled shutdown).** In a planned maintenance shutdown, the plant team removes the old pump, installs FBCN in the same footprint, redoes the laser alignment of the motor-pump set (tolerance 0.05 mm for elastic coupling, 0.02 mm for rigid coupling), retightens the base bolts with controlled torque and reconnects the suction and discharge piping.
 For normalized pumps, total time is 6-8 hours per unit.

-**Step 5 — Commissioning and operational validation (1 day).** Startup with piping full, throttled discharge valve, pressure check at zero flow (shut-off), gradual valve opening until reaching the expected operating point, ISO 10816 vibration measurement (≤4.5 mm/s RMS for pumps up to 15 kW, ≤7.1 mm/s for larger pumps), bearing temperature check after 4 hours of continuous operation, recording of amperage and power factor.
+**Step 5: Commissioning and operational validation (1 day).** Startup with piping full, throttled discharge valve, pressure check at zero flow (shut-off), gradual valve opening until reaching the expected operating point, ISO 10816 vibration measurement (≤4.5 mm/s RMS for pumps up to 15 kW, ≤7.1 mm/s for larger pumps), bearing temperature check after 4 hours of continuous operation, recording of amperage and power factor.
 Documentation signed by FB technician and plant supervisor.

 FB Bombas offers assisted commissioning in the field for migration projects with 10+ units.

-5. CRCC Petrobras Family 6 — strategic differentiator for critical projects
+5. CRCC Petrobras Family 6: strategic differentiator for critical projects

 For Petrobras projects, CRCC Family 6 (Rotating Equipment) qualification is a supply prerequisite.
 FB Bombas has had active CRCC since the 90s and FBCN is within the family scope.
 In a migration situation from imported pump to Petrobras project, this eliminates months of pre-qualification process that other suppliers would need to traverse before being able to quote.